- Message from davo

-We know there are a lot of other pit bike races out there this year and honestly we hope you support them too, but MoM is BADASS – just ask anyone who has gone before.
-If you aren’t doing all the MoM events then you don’t love America – there, we said it!
+We know there are a lot of other pit bike races out there this year and honestly we hope you support them too, but MoM is BADASS!
+Just ask anyone who has raced with us before.
+If you aren't doing all the MoM events then you don't love America - there, we said it!

 Yes!
 In 2007 we awarded prizes to the women who raced but did not have a dedicated class.
-The support was strong enough to warrant a dedicated Women’s class in 2008 and it was well attended so we are keeping the dream alive.
+The support was strong enough to warrant a dedicated Women's class in 2008 and it was well attended so we have kept the dream alive for over 10 years!
 Stoked to have all you ladies join us and we hope you spread the word and bring friends.
-We would like to offer multiple women’s classes in the future – so bring your sister, Mom, or girlfriends.
-The women’s class is an open class, up to 14” rear wheel.
-So have at it ladies – BRING FRIENDS!How do I choose my racer number?
+The women's class is an open class, up to 14" rear wheel.
+So have at it ladies - and BRING FRIENDS!How do I choose my racer number?

 What if I know someone who wants to be a MoM 30 Second Girl?